Quick Dashboard Creation¶

 You can create a dashboard in three ways.

-Reuse views from the built-in template library to create.
+Reuse views from the built-in template library for creation.

 Blank Dashboard¶

-- Select tags for easy grouping and management;
+Select tags for easier grouping and management later;

 Identifier ID¶